keesiemeijer/github-pages-code-reference/README.md

 [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) or [Local by Flywheel](https://local.getflywheel.com/).

 ## Setup GitHub Pages
 Open a terminal and go to your local repository where you would like to have a PHP code reference generated.
-Create the `gh-pages` branch and add a index.html file.
+Create the `gh-pages` branch and add an index.html file.
 ```
-# Create new Branch.
+# Create the gh-pages Branch.
 git checkout -b gh-pages

-# Create index.html file with some content.
+# Create an index.html file with some content.
 echo "Hello World!" > index.html
 ```